 Modagam/Modak is the favorite Neivedhiyam/Offering to Lord Ganesha.
-This Post was due before Ganesha Chathurthi, but due to some personal work i couldn't do it on time.
-Neverthless, we don't need a reason to enjoy these cute lil dumplings.
 Making of the dough is the trickiest part in Modagam/Modak.
 If you get the dough right, you have it all right.

 The traditional way making the flour, is to soak rice, dry it in shade and grind it in a grinder called Eyanthiram/Ghatti or our very own Mixie.
 But now, since people find little time, we have ready-made flour available in the market.